Articles Posted in Websites

 These facts were presented to Morgan’s attorneys in technical detail, with a request that the lawsuit be dropped.
 Morgan refused.

 It is not uncommon for ADA plaintiffs who file hundreds of lawsuits to refuse to drop lawsuits, even when they lack merit.
 Instead, they often try to pressure the defendant into settlement to avoid expensive litigation.
-Zarco Hotels was not intimidated and instructed JMBM to file a motion for summary judgement on its behalf, which was filed on August 18, 2022.
+Zarco Hotels was not intimidated and instructed JMBM to file a motion for summary judgment on its behalf, which was filed on August 18, 2022.
 Facing a likely defeat, Morgan finally dismissed the lawsuit before the motion could be heard.
 Continue ›

 On June 12, 2023, the California Assembly’s Judicial Committee re-drafted the content of an existing bill, AB1757, to pertain specifically to website accessibility and the adoption of the Web Content Accessibility Guidelines (“WCAG”) 2.1 into disabled access law.
 AB1757 specifically permits plaintiffs the right to sue businesses if the business’s website fails to “meet all of the Success Criteria set forth in the” WCAP 2.1 guidelines.
 Furthermore, AB1757 also allows the business to sue its website developer for any of these failures.